 MCIA surveys eligible producers every spring and fall to determine availability.
-You’ll find the results of those surveys here on the MCIA website.
+You’ll find the results of those surveys here on the Where to Buy page.

 MCIA certifies that sod intended for installing in challenging environments has met high quality standards.
 This service is a collaborative effort of the Minnesota Turf Association, the University of Minnesota, the Minnesota Department of Transportation, and the Minnesota Crop Improvement Association.

 The Sod Quality Assurance Program establishes high quality standards for the production and ongoing improvement of sod types suitable for installing in challenging environments.
 The program is a collaborative effort of the Minnesota Turf Association, the University of Minnesota, the Minnesota Department of Transportation (MnDOT), and the Minnesota Crop Improvement Association.

 How is sod quality assured?

 To be quality assured, sod must meet specific standards, which include using approved seed mixes, meeting field requirements, and maintaining required documentation.
 The program provides third-party assurance to end users to ensure that sod meets specifications and was produced according to rigorous production standards.